BAPNuSigma/InformaNu/knowledge_base/candidate_requirements.md

 - Must watch the meeting recording on YouTube and submit a one-page reflection
 - Submit via WebCampus on the Discussion Board Page before the next meeting

-## Member Checklist
+## Candidate Checklist

-✓ Pay Annual Membership Dues
+✓ Submit Candidacy Application
+✓ Attend BAP 101 Boot Camp (Orientation/Interest Meeting)
 ✓ Attend Career Fair
 ✓ Attend Induction Meeting each semester
 ✓ Complete Tutoring Hours (4 - Semester/8 - Academic Year)
-✓ Maintain 80% Attendance at Meetings
+✓ 100% In-Person Attendance at Meetings
 ✓ Complete Community Service Hours

 ## Important Notes
-- BAP Members have the option to attend meetings either In-Person or Virtually
-- Zoom links are sent every Monday
+- All BAP Candidates are required to come In-Person for every single BAP Meeting.
 - Attendance tracking via QR code is mandatory for both in-person and virtual attendance
 - The reflection paper policy applies to both BAP Candidates and Members
 - All tutoring hours must be scheduled through the WebCampus Tutoring Scheduling Link